slashinfty/chronode/README.md

 ![timer actively running](https://i.ibb.co/n8SVT9w/Screenshot-20220522-130803.png)

-Current version: 0.0.6
+Current version: 0.0.7

-This is considered alpha.
+This is considered beta.
 If you have a question on functionality or want to suggest a feature, use [Discussions](https://github.com/slashinfty/chronode/discussions).
 If you encounter a bug or problem with the timer, open an [Issue](https://github.com/slashinfty/chronode/issues).

 ### Future Feature List
 * Save run history